 - What other drugs will affect hydromorphone injection?

 What is hydromorphone injection?

-Hydromorphone injection is used to treat moderate to severe pain.
+Hydromorphone injection is an opioid medicine used to treat moderate to severe pain.

 Hydromorphone injection may also be used for purposes not listed in this medication guide.

 What are the possible side effects of hydromorphone injection?